schulze-paul/BA-Thesis/README.md

 S = 1.4 mm, effective collimator focal length R = 6 mm, wavelength of light λ = 530 nm, 4f
 focal length f = 100 mm and aperture diameter ρ ≈ 6 mm

+<h1>Conclusion<h1>
+In the course of this work I investigated several aspects of a 4f setup with a spatial light modulator in the Fourier plane.
+The spatial light modulator was instructed to display a phase shifting transfer function of propagation.
+I studied the effect of the wavelength of light, the opening diameter of the light source, the distance of the light source, as well as the focal length and the size of the Fourier aperture.
+For coherent illumination, the size of the Speckle is affected (Figure 4, 7).
+For partially coherent illumination, the area, where high contrast interference occurs, is affected as well (Figure 6, 8).
+This was examined both in a numerical simulation that I based off of Fourier optics, and in the experimental system itself, which I set up and took into operation.
+In order to address the spatial light modulator, I wrote a program that would detect and compensate misalignment between the optical axes and display the appropriate transfer function of propagation onto the device.